isomerpages/moe-northbrookssec/_cca/Physical Sports/Floorball.md

 <br>4.
 Mr Eng Sze Shean
 <br>5.
 Ms Fariza Begum</p>
 <h3>Training Day / Time</h3>
-<p>Mondays, 3.30pm - 6.30pm
+<p>Wednesdays, 3.30pm - 6.30pm
 <br>Fridays, 2.30pm - 5.30pm</p>
-<p>Floorball was first introduced to the courts of Singapore in 1994, and
-as the floorball scene continued to grow and gain traction amongst Singaporeans, it has become a niche sport in a number of schools today.</p>
 <p>The Northbrooks’ floorball team consists of a group of boys who are passionate
 about the sport.
 Conducted twice a week, training sessions are fast-paced and intense as the game requires players to play for a period of 15 minutes.</p>
-<p>Under the mentorship of Northbrooks’ very own alumni, Syazni, Captain
+<p>Under the mentorship of Northbrooks’ very own alumnus, Syazni Ramlee,
-of the Singapore team during the SEA Games 2015, Northbrooks’ floorball team emerged as the first runner-up in the ‘C’ Division tournament in 2016 .
+Captain of the Singapore team for SEA Games 2015, Northbrooks’ floorball team emerged as the first runner-up in the ‘C’ Division tournament in 2016 .
 The team hopes to continue to honour the school name in the years to come.</p>